 The sudden look

-When you move toward him to take his arm, avoid looking at it.
+When you move toward the subject to take his arm, avoid looking at it.
 You might even look off to the side first, always keeping him in your peripheral, and then step toward him.
 Another way is to use the fingers of your closest hand to give him a “come here” gesture.
 When his eyes look toward the motion of your fingers, grasp his arm with your other hand.

 Don’t look where you hit